A Travel Price Comparison for Families, Couples, and Backpackers Roatan vs. Santiago for Vacations, Tours, and Honeymoons

 Santiago has a cool semi-arid climate that is similar to Mediterranean climates.
 The summers, which are between November and March, are warm and dry.
 The temperatures climb to around 95 degrees Fahrenheit.
 The winters, between June and August, are humid with cold mornings.
 The daily highs are around 55 degrees Fahrenheit and the lows stay a few degrees above freezing.
 Rain is more common in the winter months and the dry season is between December and March.

-For some great organized tour ideas, see The Best Adventure Tours to Honduras, The Best Adventure Tours to Honduras, The Best Romantic Tours for Couples in Chile, and The Best Luxury Tours to Chile.
+For some great organized tour ideas, see The Best Adventure Tours to Honduras, The Best Adventure Tours to Honduras, The Best One Week (7-Day) Tours in Chile, and The Best 2-Week Tours in Chile.

 Which place is cheaper, Santiago or Roatan?